thefipster/minecraft-docker/README.md

 # minecraft-docker

-Minecraft servers as docker containers
+A minecraft hosting environment powered by docker